 Here's the thing about primary care — you've got $187K in outstanding insurance claims and payroll is due Friday.
 That's not a cash flow problem.
 That's an insurance timing problem.
 And banks don't know the difference.
 Your practice deposits $50K a month like clockwork.
 The money's coming.
 You just need $30K-$75K to bridge the gap until it lands.

 Look.
 I talk to PCPs every week who are turning down new patients because they can't afford to hire an NP.
 Adding a mid-level costs $40K upfront — salary, credentialing, exam room setup.
 But that provider adds $15K a month in collections within 90 days.
 The math works.
 You just need someone to fund the ramp.
 And if you're eyeing a retiring doc's practice with 2,200 patients?
 Your bank needs 90 days.
-Our SBA lenders close in 30.
+Revenue-based capital stacking closes acquisitions in 21-30 days — goodwill, equipment, and working capital coordinated through one specialist.
 One application.
 60 seconds.
 No credit hit.